 Movie Count: 67

-Do you have feedback, questions, movie suggestions or review copy offers?
+Do you have feedback, questions, movie suggestions or review copies?
 You can contact us at

 I’ve spent more time than I care to think about watching anime movies in my life thus far.
 I’ve seen both astoundingly spectacular and horrifically terrible anime movies.
 I’m giving you the full benefit of my anime experiences in the form of this list of mini-reviews.
 You’ll find the best (and only the best) anime movies in existence organized below according to studio, director and release date.